d4wner/Vulnerabilities-Report/tabs-responsive.md

 ![image](https://raw.githubusercontent.com/d4wner/Vulnerabilities-Report/master/pic/tabs-responsive/sxss1.png)

-Once the other users or the manager view the page , I'll get the cookies of theirs , or do something more evilly.
+Once the other users or the manager view the edit page , I'll get the cookies of theirs , or do something more evilly.

 ![image](https://raw.githubusercontent.com/d4wner/Vulnerabilities-Report/master/pic/tabs-responsive/sxss2.png)